KrulesExGamer/BoilerStore/README.md

 game genre, target public, etc.
 - User must be abble to create assets bundles.
 - User must be abble to buy assets and asserts bundles.

+## Comments About the Code
+There is no meaningfull comment to add here for now, since we are in the design fase.

+## Test Plan
+To be created.

+## Test Results
+To be seen.
+At this point, we have few knolege about testing frameworks.
+So, when it comes to thsting, we can only safely assume we are gonna pass it :p

+## Build Procedures
+The mockup is a simple html + css page: dowload it, doble click it and run it with a browser ans you're done.

+## Problems
+We had a lot of issues to centralize a div.

+## Comments
+Oh, hello there!